giokok-test/simulate-rl/README.md

 - `plot_config.py` renders a stand-alone visualisation of the environment configuration showing an outline of the spawn volume.
-The accompanying `SpawnVolumeDemo.ipynb` notebook calls this script so you can interactively adjust `config.yaml` and inspect the effect.
+The accompanying `SpawnVolumeDemo.ipynb` notebook calls this script so you can interactively adjust ``env.yaml`` and inspect the effect.

 The environment stores several statistics for each episode.
-When an episode finishes the ``info`` dictionary returned from ``env.step`` contains the closest pursuer--evader distance, number of steps and outcome (capture, evader reaching the target while airborne, separation exceeding a multiple of the starting distance (controlled by `separation_cutoff_factor` in `config.yaml`) or timeout).
+When an episode finishes the ``info`` dictionary returned from ``env.step`` contains the closest pursuer--evader distance, number of steps and outcome (capture, evader reaching the target while airborne, separation exceeding a multiple of the starting distance (controlled by ``separation_cutoff_factor`` in ``env.yaml``) or timeout).
 The evaluation helpers in the training scripts print the average minimum distance and episode length during periodic evaluations.

 ## Adjusting environment parameters

-All physical constants and environment options are stored in `config.yaml` in the repository root.
-Simply edit this file to tweak values such as masses, maximum acceleration or the starting distance of the pursuer.
+All physical constants and environment options are stored in the ``evader.yaml``, ``pursuer.yaml`` and ``env.yaml`` files in the repository root.
+Simply edit these files to tweak values such as masses, maximum acceleration or the starting distance of the pursuer.
 The evader's starting position is also randomised using the `evader_start.distance_range` and `evader_start.altitude` settings, while `evader_start.initial_speed` controls its initial velocity toward